-How is a First Pregnancy Different
+How is a Fourth Pregnancy Different from a First Pregnancy?

-How Is a First Pregnancy Different?
+How Is a Fourth Pregnancy Different?

 Remember your first pregnancy?
 How you were bursting to announce the news?
 How you bought every baby book you can find?